lsdeva/k8ssec/README.md

 ### 12. **Incident Response:**
    - **Plan:**
-     - While no specific command for this, ensure that written plans and procedures are documented, accessible, and known by the team members.
+     - Ensure that written plans and procedures are documented, accessible, and known by the team members.
 Utilize Kubernetes auditing and logging to gather information during incidents.
    - **Drills:**
      - Use `kubectl` commands to simulate failure scenarios, like draining nodes or deleting pods, to practice incident responses.